 hearing, the court may modify the terms of an existing order for protection.

-4.11the respondent named in the order for protection shall have the burden of proving by a
+4.8the respondent named in the order for protection shall have the burden of proving by clear

-4.12preponderance of the evidence that there has been a material change in circumstances
+4.9and convincing evidence that there has been a material change in circumstances and that

-4.13and that the reasons upon which the court relied in granting or extending the order for
+4.10the reasons upon which the court relied in granting or extending the order for protection

-4.14protection no longer apply and are unlikely to occur.
-If the court finds that the respondent
+4.11no longer apply and are unlikely to occur.
+If the court finds that the respondent named

-4.15named in the order for protection has met the burden of proof, the court may vacate or
+4.12in the order for protection has met the burden of proof, the court may vacate or modify

-4.16modify the order.
-If the court finds that the respondent named in the order for protection
+4.13the order.
+If the court finds that the respondent named in the order for protection has not

-4.17has not met the burden of proof, the court shall deny the request and no request may be
+4.14met the burden of proof, the court shall deny the request and no request may be made to

-4.18made to vacate or modify the order for protection until five years have elapsed from the
+4.15vacate or modify the order for protection until five years have elapsed from the date of

-4.19date of denial.
-Any order vacated or modified under this paragraph must be personally
+4.16denial.
+Any order vacated or modified under this paragraph must be personally served on